AsafShul/Predict_Market_Change_From_Reddit/README.md

 ## Results
 The unified-signal model achieved the best performance in predicting stock market trends, but the results did not surpass random-level choice.
 More hyper-parameter tuning and computational resources could potentially improve the model's performance.

-## How to Use
-The repository contains the code for data collection, preprocessing, model training, and evaluation.
-Follow the instructions in the repository to set up the environment and run the code.

 ## References
 - Vikram, P., et al. (2020).
 Tweeter Sentiment Analysis for Predicting Stock Market Trends.
 - Pagolu, N., et al. (2016).
 Sentiment Analysis of Financial News Articles for Predicting Stock Trends.